 1. Creating a Facebook Page for your blog

-Facebook pages act as another Facebook account where people “like” your page (similar to adding a person’s account as a friend) and they’ll see updates from you in their timeline when you post.
+Facebook pages act as another Facebook account where people “like” your page (similar to adding a person’s account as a friend).
+They’ll see updates from you in their timeline when you post.
 On your Facebook page, you should be updating anywhere from 1-6 times a day to make sure people are seeing your content.

 The downside to using a Facebook page is the dreaded algorithm.
 If you’re a blogger, you already know all about this.
 But Facebook uses an algorithm to try and get page owners to pay to boost a post.
 What this means is that everything you share is only going to be seen by a small fraction of your audience unless you pay to boost the post or it gets a lot of engagement.

 The way to beat this is to create an engagement group with friends.